 And at the same time, we are tearing down of the viaduct.
 A four-lane highway that goes right through the little prairies.
 It will be removed.

 And at the same time, the city is prospering.
-It is rich with money both public and private funding – they are spending billions to repave and rebuild things — $90 million alone on a First Avenue street car!
+It is rich with money both public and private funding – they are spending billions to repave and rebuild things — $175 million alone on a First Avenue street car!
 Many millions more for residential developments.
-Many millions more for a new sports arena.
-Millions more for office towers.
+Many millions more for a renovated sports arena at Seattle Center.
+Many millions more for an expanded Convention Center.
+Millions for office space.
+Billions of dollars of investment.

 And they know they need to start investing in the communities that are being impacted.